Electronic Press Kit

 Woman In Color flares with the fierce spirit of Raye’s acclaimed debut while embracing the compelling pep of Martine's pop touch and elaborating upon her storied relation to identity.
 Through this album, Raye has written a collection of spirited canticles for herself, for womanhood, and for all the people who had to come together in such an event of divine coincidence that led to her existence.

-"Will have you throwing a defiant fist in the air." - Rolling Stone
+“Zaragoza sings with the sincerity of someone who knows all too well what it’s like to be on the outside... will have you throwing a defiant fist in the air.” — Rolling Stone Country

 "Speaking truth to power, Raye Zaragoza is a voice made for our times." - PopMatters